Bebop Spoken There

 The Christmas Waltz: an early Sinatra hit that had never really clicked with me unlike Jo's vocal and the blistering tenor solo from Vasi.

-Rockin' Around the Christmas Tree did what it said on the tin and I'm sure there some in the two tiers and a bit crowded room who were eager to shake it like they did last summer.
+Rockin' Around the Christmas Tree did what it said on the tin and I'm sure there were some in the two tiers and a bit crowded room who were eager to shake it like they did last summer.

 Joni Mitchell's The River is about as morbid a song as you can get in the 'season of good will' and yet Jo lightened it, her voice lessening the pain.
 Jo's original Winter Love Affair, music by Edis, was another slice of seasonal